dannycab/slides/content/irb_training_cerl/slides.md

 ---

-# For education research we mostly focus on FERPA and Common Rule
+# We mostly focus on FERPA and Common Rule

 - FERPA protects the privacy of student education records, including grades, transcripts, and other personally identifiable information.
 - The Common Rule establishes the basic provisions for IRBs, informed consent, and assurances of compliance.